MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 Both the {{< menuitem "Modules" >}} menu and the Module Browser display all available modules.
 The modules are sorted hierarchically by topics and by module name, as given in the file `Genre.def`.

-Therefore, both places are a good starting point when in need of a specific function, like an image load module.
+Therefore, both places are a good starting point when in need of a specific function, like an `ImageLoad` module.

 ![Modules Menu and Module Browser](/images/tutorials/introduction/GSExampleNetworkViewImage01c.png "Modules Menu and Module Browser")